nmaydanchik/sc-EQTL_Analysis/README.md

 * Process, reconcile, combine, and modify datasets with millions of values in R
 * Conduct Mendelian randomization biostatistical analysis
 * Learn new advanced topics (genomics, biostatistics) and apply it in analysis
+* Generate plots (ggplot2)
 * Create presentations

 I presented my findings to a UChicago lab group of ~15 Ph.D. students and postdocs as well as two professors 2/19/24.
 The presentation is available as FebPresentation.pdf.
 This presentation consists of two projects; the work shared in this repository relates to the second project.